samuel032khoury/OOD_Group/HW06/USEME.md

 ### Command Line Level Input

 - If one wants to have a text-based script as input, they should put "-file" for the first argument, indicating they will pass a script to the program.
 The file path should be the second argument.
-- If one wants to interact with the program by typing command during the session, they should put "-text" for the first argument in the command line, indicating they will interactively manage and process the image through inputing text.
+- If one wants to interact with the program by typing command during the session, they should put "-text" for the first argument in the command line, indicating they will interactively manage and process the image through inputting text.
 - If one wants to interact with the program through GUI, run the program without any arguments.

 ##### †Error Handling